Dipti2021/Code-Refactor_DR/README.md

    ## Credits
-    This assignmenthas been assigned by Carleton University Coding Bootcamp.
+    This assignmenthas been assigned by Carleton University Coding Bootcamp, our instructor and  the TA's